Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Appendix

 \subsection{Open Source B1K Dataset and Online Tool}

 As part of this work, we open source the full set of responses to the BEHAVIOR-1K survey (1949 participants).
-Together with the data, we open source an online tool to reproduce our results and extend them to other statistical analyses using B1K, ATUS, and ATUS-WB.
+Together with the data, we open source an online tool at \url{https://robin-lab.cs.utexas.edu/why-automate-this/} to reproduce our results and extend them to other statistical analyses using B1K, ATUS, and ATUS-WB.
 ATUS is a vast source of statistical information but its accessibility is limited: we provide parsing, visualizing and operating tools based on python to investigate and use its content.
 Our tool (see Fig.~\ref{fig:tool}) is locally hosted on a server that can run Python code.
 It aims to simplify the complete analytical process stated in our methods.
 The tool has dedicated modules for reading ATUS and BEHAVIOR data, allowing users to import and manipulate the dataset.
 The application also includes functionality for visualizing data using a variety of plots, such as demographic visualizations and variable-based activity ranking comparisons.
 It also allows users to do correlation analysis on dependent variables across many subgroups.
-We made an anonymous version of our website available for the reviewing process at \url{robin-lab.cs.utexas.edu/why-automate-this}.